-- Widen library parking lot aprons entrance and exit.
+- Widened library parking lot aprons, entrance and exit

-- Completed library main room lighting renovation project including repainting of main reading room.
+- Completed library main room lighting renovation project including the repainting of main reading room

-- Friends of the Library received grants from both the New York Council for the Humanities, and the Junior League of Pelham to create and develop the first community-wide read featuring Mary Shelley’s Frankstein, together with Pelham Art Center and Picture House.
+- Friends of the Library received grants from both the New York Council for the Humanities and the Junior League of Pelham to create and develop the first community-wide read featuring Mary Shelley’s Frankenstein, together with Pelham Art Center and the Pelham Picture House

 - Five new LED lamp posts installed on grounds